sskibin22/FeatCode/README.md

 1. Click the FeatCode link under 'releases' on the right side of this repository page.
 2. Click on FeatCode.exe to download the executable file to your computer.
 3. Follow the installer instructions and place the downloaded file somehwere easily accessible.
-4. Once the FeatCode file is installed open it and double click on the app file with the FeatCode logo icon next to it.
+4. Once the FeatCode file is installed open it and double click on the app file with the FeatCode logo icon next to it to run the application.

 ## Web-Scraping LeetCode's top interview problems with JavaScript
 This JS script was pasted into the console of chrome developer tools at https://leetcode.com/problemset/all/?listId=wpwgkgt&page=1 in order to scrape all of the top interview problem urls.
 The urls are then printed to the console in csv format.
 From there, I manually copied the script output from the console and pasted it into a .txt file called 'data/leet_urls.txt'.